null

 Condition:

-Good - Tight binding, clean pages with a few (less than 10) that contain sparse, limited underlining.
-Previous owner's name written on the inside front page.
+Good – Tight binding, clean pages with fewer than 10 containing sparse, limited underlining.
+Previous owner’s name written on the inside front page.

 Format: